agiledev-students-fall2024/1-project-proposal-triptease/README.md

   * **Add Recommendations**: Group members can submit suggestions for restaurants, activities, and destinations, which will be categorized for easy browsing (e.g., Food, Activities, Destinations).

-  * **Upvote/Downvote System**: Users can vote on suggestions, with the most upvoted options rising to the top.
-This voting system allows the group to easily see and prioritize the most popular ideas.
+  * **Upvote/Downvote Dynamic Voting System**: Users can continuously upvote activity suggestions, with the most upvoted options rising to the top.
+This voting system allows the group to easily see and prioritize the most popular ideas, and allows users to change their mind as new activities are suggested/added.

   * **Add Details**: Users can attach notes, links, or dates to each suggestion, providing additional context for the group.

-  * **Dynamic Voting**: Voting can be updated at any time, allowing for flexibility as new suggestions are added.
+  * **Post-Trip Summary (Stretch Goal)**:

-  * **Group Itinerary**: Once the voting process concludes, the app generates a shared itinerary based on the top-voted items.
-This itinerary can be exported or shared with all group members.
+After the trip, activites actually done can be marked as done, and the app can generate a fun summary of the activities that the group went on, similar to a Spotify Wrapped.
+Users can rate the activities after they are marked as done, and then those rating can be shown as well as part of the summary.

 ### **Scope**